gardensilence/AutoDeploy/README.md

 this project is a scaffold when you set up a machine.
 We collect robust and efficient tools to speed up development.

+Inspired by [Kiss principle](https://en.wikipedia.org/wiki/KISS_principle), we believe that most systems work best if they are kept simple rather than made complicated.

+- ** one script for one thing **

 ### To do list

 1. [x] expose machine to public Internet by frp automatically on startup, so we can access our machine everywhere.